Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: Introduction

-A second complication is what we call the \emph{RLVR tax}: unintended costs that can ride along with apparent gains.
-In practice, RLVR tends to reduce abstention and increase stated confidence—sometimes even when answers are wrong—thereby shifting risk from “I don’t know” to assertive errors \citep{song2025hallucination,mei2025reasoning,yao2025reasoning}.
-It can also chip away at instruction fidelity on longer generations, where adhering to formats or constraints becomes harder as chains grow \citep{fu2025scaling,li2025thinking}.
-Finally, longer, more explicit reasoning traces expand the attack and leakage surface, raising jailbreak success and privacy exposure if left unchecked \citep{zhou2025hidden,jiang2025safechain,ackerman2025manyshot,green2025leakythoughtslargereasoning,huang2025safety,zhang2025should}.
+A second complication is what we call the \emph{RLVR tax}: unintended \emph{empirical} side effects that accompany apparent gains under current reasoning-style post-training (reduced abstention, miscalibration, instruction-fidelity drift, and a larger safety/privacy surface due to longer traces).
+This tax is neither inevitable nor unique to RLVR; similar patterns arise under reasoning-heavy SFT and RLHF~\citep{wu2025multiplayer}.
+We focus on RLVR because verifiable objectives and open-weight models make these trade-offs measurable at relatively low cost.
+In practice, RLVR tends to reduce abstention and increase stated confidence, sometimes even when answers are wrong, thereby shifting risk from ``I don't know'' to assertive errors~\citep{song2025hallucination,mei2025reasoning,yao2025reasoning}.
+It can also erode instruction fidelity on longer generations, where adhering to formats or constraints becomes harder as chains grow~\citep{fu2025scaling,li2025thinking}.
+Finally, longer, more explicit reasoning traces expand the attack and leakage surface, raising jailbreak success and privacy exposure if left unchecked~\citep{zhou2025hidden,jiang2025safechain,ackerman2025manyshot,green2025leakythoughtslargereasoning,huang2025safety,zhang2025should}.

-A third, orthogonal complication is \emph{measurement}.
-Reported advances are sensitive to sampling budgets and decoding settings, to the stability of LLM-as-a-judge evaluators, to calibration drift, and to data provenance \citep{hochlehnert2025sober,llmrl2025incorrect,brown2024large,muennighoff2025s1,zhao2025onetoken,wang2024judgebench,llmasajudgesurvey2024,leng2024taming,shen2025restoring,Wu2025Reasoning,he2025deepmath,mirzadeh2024gsm,liu2024livecodebench}.
-When budgets are matched, judges are stress-tested, and datasets are versioned and decontaminated, reported improvement gaps can diminish, suggesting that part of the apparent progress reflects evaluation design rather than durable capability \citep{hochlehnert2025sober,llmrl2025incorrect}.
-To help orient the reader, Figure~\ref{fig:fig1-wide} summarizes three threads (taxes, evaluation pitfalls, and contamination) and previews the tax-aware protocol we adopt.
+A third complication is \emph{measurement}.
+Reported advances are sensitive to sampling budgets and decoding settings~\citep{hochlehnert2025sober,llmrl2025incorrect,brown2024large,muennighoff2025s1}, to the stability of LLM-as-a-judge evaluators~\citep{zhao2025onetoken,tan2024judgebench,gu2024llmasajudgesurvey}, to calibration drift~\citep{leng2024taming,xiao2025restoring}, and to data provenance~\citep{he2025deepmath,mirzadeh2024gsm,liu2024livecodebench,xu2025retrieval,wu2024insertgnn,wu2025large,wudeepsearch}.
+When budgets are matched, judges are stress-tested, and datasets are versioned and decontaminated, reported improvement gaps can diminish, suggesting that part of the apparent progress reflects evaluation design rather than durable capability~\citep{hochlehnert2025sober,llmrl2025incorrect}.
+We organize the paper around three threads: the RLVR tax, evaluation pitfalls, and data contamination, culminating in a compact tax-aware minimum standard.
+A visual roadmap is in Fig.~\ref{fig:fig1-wide}.